Dispatch a Kata Session From a Teams Mention

 calls

-dispatchWorkflowwith the workflow filekata-dispatch.yml, the prompt produced bybuildPrompt(text, ctx.history), the callback URL${SERVICE_MSBRIDGE_CALLBACK_BASE_URL}/api/callback/<token>, and the correlation ID; -
+dispatchWorkflowwith the workflow filekata-dispatch.yml, the prompt produced bybuildPrompt(text, ctx.history), the callback URL${SERVICE_MSBRIDGE_CALLBACK_BASE_URL}/api/callback/<tenant_id>/<token>(defaulttenant when self-hosted), an inbox URL the workflow can poll for mid-run messages, and the correlation ID; -

 -